qsb-dev/quantum-space-buddies/README.md

 ## Frequently Asked Questions

+### Requirements
+- Latest version of OWML.
+- Latest version of Mod Manager.
+(If using)
+- Latest version of Outer Wilds.
+(Epic version preferred, as Steam version is untestable.)
+- Fast and stable internet connection, upload and download.
+- Should be able to run on minimum Outer Wilds system requirements.
+- Ability to port forward.

 ### What is currently synced?
 QSB does not operate on a strict server-client relationship.
 Each player's game is left as a completely seperate game, and individual elemets are synced or patched so they can be controlled though network messages.
 Right now, the list of synced objects are :
 - Geysers